mrquantumoff/quadrant/README.md

 > [!TIP]
 >
 > #### THIS ONLY APPLIES TO APP VERSIONS BEFORE v24.2.0.
 If CurseForge protocol handler doesn't work properly you can easily use [this registry fix](https://github.com/mrquantumoff/quadrant/raw/master/msstorefix.reg)

+> [!TIP]
+>
+> ##### THIS ONLY APPLIES TO APP VERSIONS BEFORE v24.2.1.
+If you're setting a modpack after you deleted the one that you selected, you might have to remove the mods folder

 ###### [Logo's source (Figma)](https://www.figma.com/community/file/1222558477898371497)